Senate eyes R&D bill to counter China, bolster manufacturing

-The American Innovation and Competition Act is key to President Joe Biden’s infrastructure plans and was heading toward final passage despite some glitches late Thursday.
-It’s also a test of whether the split 50-50 Senate can accomplish bipartisan achievements when there’s pressure on Democrats to change the rules to push past obstruction and gridlock.
+The American Innovation and Competition Act is key to President Joe Biden’s infrastructure plans and was headed toward final passage as debate dragged into early Friday morning.
+It’s also a test of whether the split 50-50 Senate can accomplish bipartisan achievements at a time when there’s pressure on Democrats to change the rules to push past obstruction and gridlock.

 Senators slogged through days of debates and amendments, but proceedings came to a standstill late Thursday.
 One Republican, Sen. Ron Johnson of Wisconsin, protested the rush to finish and insisted on more changes to the sprawling package.
 A few other Republicans joined him.

 By midnight senators huddled in the chamber to discuss next steps.
-Passage was still expected, but debate dragged into early Friday before a recess until later in the morning.
+Passage was still expected, but debate dragged into early Friday.

 Sen. Maria Cantwell, D-Wash., the Commerce Committee chairwoman managing the action for Democrats, reminded colleagues that the bill has been through lengthy committee hearings with input and changes from all sides.